Ajeetbisht/Data_Analysis/README.md

-# Udacity-Data_Analyst_nanaodegree
+# Data_Analysis

-A collection of my projects for Udacity Data Analyst Nanodegree.
+A collection of my projects for Data Analysis.

 # Requirements
 You will need [jupyter notebook](https://jupyter.org/install).